LSSTDESC/sn_pipe/docs/Metrics/obsrate_metric.md

-# SNR metric
+# ObsRate metric

 ## Definition
-This metric is an estimate of the fraction of faint [(x1,color) = (-2.0,0.2)] supernovae with a Signal-to-Noise Ratio (SNR) higher or equal to the SNR corresponding to a regular cadence.
-It is defined per band and is a reasonable estimate of the gap effects on SN detection.
+This metric is an estimate of the observation rate of faint [(x1,color) = (-2.0,0.2)] using gri (default) bands.
+It is defined as the fraction of supernovae with minimal SNR per band.

 Let us suppose that we have a set of measurements of (fluxes,error fluxes): (f<sub>i</sub>,&sigma;<sub>i</sub>).
 Then the Signal-to-Noise Ratio (SNR) may be written, per band b: